Chris Mahony: Career

 Mahony played for Auckland in the National Provincial Championship from 2006 to 2008.
 Auckland won the Air New Zealand Cup in 2007.
 He represented Oxford University, winning four Blues from 2006 to 2009.
 He also played for Coventry.

 In 2003, Mahony drafted recommendations on governance and corruption for the Sierra Leone Truth and Reconciliation Commission.
 In 2008, he directed the Witness Evaluation Legacy Project at the Special Court for Sierra Leone.
 He taught international human rights and international criminal law while completing his doctorate at the University of Oxford.
 From 2012-2013, he was the deputy director of the New Zealand Centre for Human Rights Law, Policy and Practice at Auckland University, Faculty of Law.

 From 2015 to 2018, Mahony worked for the United Nations Development Programme on Strategic Policy, Conflict Prevention, and Transitional Justice.
 In 2017, he taught law at Peking University.

 Mahony was also a research fellow at the Centre for International Law Research and Policy and a visiting research fellow at Georgetown University Law Center.
 At the World Bank, he has worked in the Governance Global Practice, the Independent Evaluation Group, and the Finance Competitiveness and Innovation Global Practice.
 Chris Mahony is the co-founder and CEO of Peloria.

-Other
+Personal life

 In 2017, Mahony was present at the Charlottesville, Virginia, car attack of a crowd of protesters.
 He was walking down the road together with Brennan Gilmore when the car was seen at the top of the hill before it came down.
 Mahony chased the car and alerted the police of the incident.